-The MONITOR MASTER FADER (14) is the output level control for the main monitor system.
+The MONITOR MASTER FADER (10) is the output level control for the main monitor system.
 The same operating practices should be observed when using this control as when using the main channel controls.
 The individual channel monitor send controls should be set in such a manner that will allow the monitor master slider (fader) to be operated somewhere in the middle of its travel to allow yourself adequate control margins, up or down, as might be required on the job.
-The monitor output signal is flat, that is, we did not include equalization for the monitor in the 1200 Mixer since this equalization is usually external to the mixer and is best performed on the stage itself, which is generally at some considerable distance from the mixer.
+The monitor output signal is flat, that is, we did not include equalization for the monitor in the 600 Stereo Mixer since this equalization is usually external to the mixer and is best performed on the stage itself, which is generally at some considerable distance from the mixer.
 It is because the mixer is usually located remotely from the performing area that it is sometimes difficult for the monitor equalization to be performed at the mixer.

-The METER SET CONTROL enables the VU meter to be adjusted for proper indication with any power amplifier, tape recorder, or other equipment driven by the mixer.
-If your power amp, tape recorder, etc... has VU meters, the level set control can be adjusted to track the 1200's VU meter with a constant input signal, i.e., set the 1200's meter to read "0" VU at the same level as the external equipment's VU does.
-With equipment that has LED overload indicators, the 1200's meter should be set to zero VU at the point where the LED peak overload indicator initially lights up.
+The METER SET CONTROLS (19) (21) enables the VU meters (20) (22) to be adjusted for proper indication with any power amplifier, tape recorder, or other equipment driven by the mixer.
+If your power amp, tape recorder, etc... has VU meters, the level set control can be adjusted to track the 600's VU meters with a constant input signal, i.e., set the 600's meters to read "0" VU at the same level as the external equipment's VU does.
+With equipment that has LED overload indicators, the 600's meters should be set to zero VU at the point where the LED peak indicator initially lights up.

-If the equipment being fed by the 1200 has no maximum level indicator you should refer any adjustment of VU meters to a properly equipped sound technician to avoid problems in matching VU readings with maximum output and/or modulation.
+If the equipment being fed by the 600 has no maximum level indicator, you should refer any adjustment of VU meters to a properly equipped sound technician to avoid problems in matching VU readings with maximum output and/or modulation.

-You should be aware that we have designed the 1200 Mixer to be able to drive power amplifiers with VERY low input sensitivities of 2 volts or higher.
-Because of the high output capability of the 1200, it may appear that the 1200 is excessively noisy when plugged into power amplifiers with high input sensitivity such as the Peavey 260 or 800 Boosters which require only 1⁄2 volt for FULL output.
-The extra gain designed into the 1200 to allow use with the less sensitive power amps should NOT be interpreted as poor design but as additional gain capability.
-It is possible to use "high gain" power amps with very good results by generally using less channel and master gain, or by decreasing the power amp's sensitivity by turning down the power amp's level control.
+You should be aware that we have designed the 600 Stereo Mixer to be able to drive power amplifiers with very low input sensitivities of 2 volts or higher.
+Because of the high output capability of the 600 Stereo, it may appear that the 600 is excessively noisy when plugged into power amplifiers with high input sensitivity such as the Peavey 260 or 800 Boosters which require only 1/2 volt for FULL output.
+The extra gain designed into the 600 to allow use with the less sensitive power amps should NOT be interpreted as poor design but as additional gain capability.
+It is possible to use "high gain" power amps with very good results by generally using less channel and master gain, or by decreasing the power amps sensitivity by turning down the power amps level control.

-REAR PANEL - The 1200 Mixer rear panel features a complete patching panel for various output and input functions, as well as the microphone input connectors for each channel.
+The 600 Stereo Mixer rear panel features a complete patching panel for various output and input functions, as well as the microphone input connectors for each channel.

-Each channel's input connectors are labeled with its identification number, as well as an indication of whether the input is for high (16) or low (17) impedance.
+Each channel's input connectors are labeled with its identification number, as well as an indication of whether the input is for high (23) or low (24) impedance.
 The high impedance connectors are standard phone jacks.
 The low impedance connectors are of the cannon type, three conductor connector to be used for low impedance microphones only, and will accept 150 to 600 ohm mics.

-CAUTION SHOULD BE USED NEVER

-TO USE THE LOW IMPEDANCE INPUT AND

-THE HIGH IMPEDANCE INPUTS OF ANY ONE
+CAUTION SHOULD BE USED NEVER TO USE THE LOW IMPEDANCE INPUT AND THE HIGH IMPEDANCE INPUTS OF ANY ONE CHANNEL SIMULTANEOUSLY.

-CHANNEL SIMULTANEOUSLY.

-AUXILIARY INPUTS - There are three